spuddermax/linux-volume-osd/README.md

 - Supports muted state with dedicated icon and messaging.
 - Uses a persistent server to update content smoothly.
 - Persists across all Workspace, and appears on the screen where the mouse cursor resides.
-- Designed for Linux (X11/Wayland) and integrated with PulseAudio.
+- Designed for Linux and integrated with Pipewire.
+- Tested to run successfully in Mint 22 Mate and Mint 22.1 Cinnamon.

 ## Installation Requirements